 In conducting COVID-19-related inspections, OSHA has cited employers for violating some standards more than others.
 For example, violations around N95 respirators have generated the most citations in recent months.
 These kinds of respirators are the primary tool healthcare workers use to protect themselves from the virus and limit its spread.

-Unfortunately, OSHA citations have called out issues such as failure to provide medical evaluation before respirator fit testing, lack of a written respiratory protection program, insufficient training, improper equipment storage, and so on.
+Unfortunately, OSHA citations have called out issues such as failure to provide a medical evaluation before respirator fit testing, lack of a written respiratory protection program, insufficient training, improper equipment storage, and so on.
 These issues make logical places to start when reviewing your organization’s compliance.

 To be clear, OSHA’s Respiratory Protection Standard requires the following whenever N95s are required: